Subscription Modal Banner

 • SSS, PhilHealth, and Pag-IBIG registration as an employer and for new employees

-• Special permits depending on the nature of your business, such as registration with the Food and Drug Administration for food businesses and with the Bangko Sentral ng Pilipinas for pawnshops, remittance centers, and other financial institutions.
+• Special permits depending on the nature of your business, such as registration with the Food and Drug Administration for food businesses and with the Bangko Sentral ng Pilipinas for pawnshops, remittance centers, and other financial institutions

-10. Pick the Right People
+Step 10: Pick the Right People

 how to start a small business in the Philippines - look for the right talent

-You need a pool of talented, hardworking, and trustworthy people driven to grow your business.
+You need a pool of talented, hardworking, and trustworthy people to grow your business.
 They are your greatest asset, so you have to also take care of and grow them.
 With the right people, you can serve your customers better.

 Identify the positions to fill and the core skills, competencies, and responsibilities for each.
 These will guide you through screening applicants and hiring the right ones.

-11. Create Your Prototype
+Step 11: Create Your Prototype

 When you create a prototype, you’re also figuring out which aspects of the product need improvement.
 You have to see to it that the product or service is flawless before it gets mass-produced or launched.
 If you skip this, you’ll lose money due to product recalls and customer complaints.

-12. Choose the Right Suppliers and Partners
+Step 12: Choose the Right Suppliers and Partners

-13. Take Advantage of Social Media and Free Website Builders
+Step 13: Take Advantage of Social Media and Free Website Builders

 how to start a small business in the Philippines - social media marketing